micromata/Merlin/merlin-core/README.md

   * A template file.
 This template file may contain a reference to an existing template definition.
     >
   * Optional a template definition file containing dependent variables.
+* You may run a template with the following settings:
+  * Serial definition file containg variables.
+The template and template definition file may be specified inside this definition file (Excel).
+  * A template file to run (required if not defined in the serial definition file).
+  * A template definition file for usage of dependent variables (may already be defined in the serial definition file).